Cohen & Steers Makes Diversified Investing Easy For Beginners But Not Best Means (NYSE:FOF)

 - Commodities: Gold and silver but also a small exposure to industrial metals that platinum make up the remaining 8% of the CEF.
 Historically, precious metals have low correlation to equities and perform well during inflationary times.
 They also should reduce the overall volatility of the portfolio.

-The whole purpose of owning a fund of funds like
+The whole purpose of owning a fund of funds like FOF is to hire a professional driver.
+Also, you get exposure to hundreds of stocks across the spectrum until you are ready to do your own driving.

 Conclusion